21 Aug

 RADV Audit today, Program Audit tomorrow, payers just need to be data-ready

 CMS’ new directive isn’t a passing storm, it’s the new climate.
-Whether the trigger is RADV, a program audit, or an OIG investigation, plans that resist or delay modernization will be buried in corrective actions, reputational damage, and recoveries.
+RADV, audits, or OIG probes expose plans that delay modernization to corrective actions, reputational damage, and recoveries.

 But those that invest now in automation, data quality, internal alignment, and AI augmentation will be the ones trusted to lead.